awesto/django-shop/docs/reference/cascade-plugins.rst

 ---------------------------

-For each payment provider registered within **django-SHOP**, this plugin creates a list of radio buttons, where customers can chose their desired payment provider.
+For each payment provider registered within **django-SHOP**, this plugin creates a list of radio buttons, where customers can choose their desired payment provider.
 By overriding the rendering templates, additional forms, for instance to add credit card data, can be added.